hbctraining/Training-modules/Accelerate_with_automation/README.md

 * Implement loops, positional parameters and variables in a bash script
 * Learn about slurm arrays for automation on a high performance computing cluster

-> These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.
+> These materials are developed for a trainer-led workshop, but are also amenable to self-guided learning.

 ### Contents